 I’ve tested out bundt pans to see if my umbrella pole would fit through them in the past, but the opening is just a bit too small in all the ones I’ve seen.
 But this jello mold has a large enough hole to fit the pole, with plenty of room to spare.
 After testing it out just to be sure, I put together my little succulent garden.

 I’ve put together a complete post on how to plant succulents so they stay alive forever.
 Well, maybe not forever, but it covers how to plant them so they can thrive for a long time.
 I would definitely recommend taking a quick look.
 You’ll actually see some of the jello mold pictures used in the post!

 After filling it with rocks and a little succulent dirt, simply arrange the succulents, and then fill them in with more dirt.
 The final layer is a touch of pea gravel.
 I love the way the little rocks look on top, but they are also there for the health of the plant.
-(I explain it all in my succulent care post.
-So, if you skipped it the first time, you should read it now!)
+(I explain it all in this post: how to plant succulents.)

 Of course, I’ll pull the planter in over the winter, probably at the same time that we put our patio table in the garage.
 These little succulents wouldn’t stand a chance against Chicago winters!